Updated: 25-Aug-19

-The evaporative emissions system equipment is tied into the engine vacuum system; for diagrams of the evap system and OBD I diagnostics, please go to the Engine page.
+The evaporative emissions system equipment is tied into the engine vacuum system; for diagrams of the evap system, please go to the Engine page.

 Understanding the Exhaust